 Further WordPress Login Customizations and Resources

-We have written a great deal of articles about WordPress login customization and fixing common errors.
+We’ve written a lot of articles about WordPress login customization and fixing common errors.

-If you are looking to create a custom WordPress login page with your branding, then check out our guide on how to customize WordPress Login Page (no HTML/CSS required).
+If you are looking to create a custom WordPress login page with your branding, then see our ultimate guide on how to create a custom WordPress login page (no HTML/CSS required).

 Troubleshooting WordPress Login Errors

 Sometimes, you may encounter weird errors related to the WordPress login page.
-We have covered several of them in details along with troubleshooting tips:
+We have covered several of them in detail along with troubleshooting tips: